kavixiu/courseware-lms-content/contribution_guide/product_walkthrough.md

 <br>

 ### Step 3.
 Add your content to the script placeholder form below.
-Once that is done, delete everything above your script.
-Submit a pull request to have your script pulled into the 'transcripts' folder here: https://github.com/puppetlabs/courseware-lms-content/tree/master/video/transcripts.

 <br>